mackenziewritescode/mern-app/README.md

   }
 };
 ```
-This is an async/await function that dispatches the updated post along with its ID. `updatedPost`
+This is an async/await function that dispatches the updated post along with its ID. `updatedPost` is an object that contains all of the data of a post.
+You can see that depending on if an image exists in the state or if it was removed by pressing the "Remove image" button (which sets `imageRemoved` === true), the object may or may not include an image.
+The dispatch runs the `updatePost` action described above with the request status state property `reqStatus` set to "pending," and if it is dispatched successfully, the status is set to "idle," the `currentPostId` is removed and the form fields are cleared.

+***

+That was just a brief look at one aspect of how Redux is used in conjunction with Express and MongoDB to modify data on this web forum.
+If you're interested in seeing more code, have a look in the `client/src` and `server` folders for lots more.

+Thanks for reading!
+Check out the rest of my work at https://www.sunkenworld.com/.